About

 Does Frank McCourt or LA ART have experience building, operating or managing gondola systems?

-No. Neither Frank McCourt Global nor LA ART have ever built an aerial tram system or any transportation project.
+No. Neither Frank McCourt Global nor Climate Resolve have ever built an aerial gondola system or have experience in the development of transit projects.
 To have an organization with no experience in this type of construction be given permission is unprecedented and completely against LA County rules.

 Want to get involved?